Set Up Toolchain

-- Type “build_debug.bat” on the command line or double click on the "build_debug.bat" file in Windows operating system Explorer to perform the build.
+Type “build_flexspi_nor_debug.bat” on the command line or double click on the "build_flexspi_nor_debug.bat" file in Windows operating system Explorer to perform the build.
 The output is shown in this figure:

 Run an Example Application

 This section describes steps to run a demo application using J-Link GDB Server application.
-To perform this exercise, make sure that either:
+To perform this exercise, two things must be done:

 After the J-Link interface is configured and connected, follow these steps to download and run the demo applications:

 This board supports the J-Link debug probe.
 Before using it, install SEGGER software, which can be downloaded from